 \section{Abstract}

 An integer matrix $A$ is $\Delta$-modular if the determinant of each $\rank(A) \times \rank(A)$ submatrix has absolute value at most $\Delta$.
 The class of $1$-modular, or unimodular, matrices is of fundamental significance in both integer programming theory and matroid theory.
-A 1957 result of Heller shows that the maximum number of nonzero, pairwise non-parallel rows of a rank-$r$ unimodular matrix is ${r + 1 \choose 2}$.
-We prove that, for each sufficiently large integer $r$, the maximum number of nonzero, pairwise non-parallel rows of a rank-$r$ $2$-modular matrix is ${r + 2 \choose 2} - 2$.
+A 1957 result of Heller shows that the maximum number of nonzero, pairwise non-parallel columns of a rank-$r$ unimodular matrix is ${r + 1 \choose 2}$.
+We prove that, for each sufficiently large integer $r$, the maximum number of nonzero, pairwise non-parallel columns of a rank-$r$ $2$-modular matrix is ${r + 2 \choose 2} - 2$.

 \begin{section}{Introduction} This paper is motivated by the theory of integer programming.
-Given a \emph{constraint matrix} $A\in \bR^{m\times n}$ and vectors $b\in \bR^m$ and $c\in \bR^n$, the fundamental problem of integer programming is to find an integer vector $x$ in the polyhedron $\{x\in \bR^n\colon Ax\le b\}$ that maximizes the inner product $c^Tx$.
-In general, one cannot expect to solve an integer program efficiently, but better efficiency can be expected if $A$ has fewer rows; see \cite{Glanzer} for a more detailed discussion.
+Given a \emph{constraint matrix} $A\in \bZ^{m\times n}$ and vectors $b\in \bZ^m$ and $c\in \bZ^n$, a fundamental problem of integer programming is to find an integer vector $x$ in the polyhedron $\{x\in \bR^n\colon Ax\le b\}$ that maximizes the inner product $c^Tx$.
+In general, one cannot expect to optimize an integer program efficiently, but better efficiency is possible if the constraint matrix has special structure.

-If the constraint matrix has special structure, then it may be possible to bound the number of rows as a function of the rank.
 Given a positive integer $\Delta$, an integer matrix $A$ is \emph{$\Delta$-modular} if the determinant of each $\rank(A)\times \rank(A)$ submatrix of $A$ has absolute value at most $\Delta$.
-A $1$-modular matrix is called \emph{unimodular}, and a result of Heller~\cite{Heller} shows that a rank-$r$ unimodular matrix has at most ${r + 1 \choose 2}$ nonzero, pairwise non-parallel rows.
-We prove the following result for $\Delta = 2$.
+A $1$-modular matrix is \emph{unimodular}, and integer programs with a unimodular matrix can be optimized in strongly polynomial time, because every vertex of the polytope $\{x\in \bR^n\colon Ax\le b\}$ is integral \cite{HK}.
+This fact has led to considerable interest in the complexity of integer programming with a $\Delta$-modular constraint matrix (see, for example, \cite{VC} and \cite{Artmann+}).
+This complexity is unknown when $\Delta \ge 3$, but a recent breakthrough of Artmann, Weismantel, and Zenklusen \cite{AWZ} shows that integer programs with a $2$-modular, or \emph{bimodular}, constraint matrix can be optimized in strongly polynomial time.
+In view of this result, the structural properties of $2$-modular matrices are of significant interest.
+A well-known result of Heller~\cite{Heller} shows that a rank-$r$ unimodular matrix has at most ${r + 1 \choose 2}$ nonzero, pairwise non-parallel columns.
+We prove the analogous result for $\Delta = 2$.

-\begin{theorem} For each sufficiently large integer $r$, the maximum number of nonzero, pairwise non-parallel rows of a rank-$r$ $2$-modular matrix is ${r + 2 \choose 2} - 2$. \end{theorem}
+\begin{theorem} For each sufficiently large integer $r$, the maximum number of nonzero, pairwise non-parallel columns of a rank-$r$ $2$-modular matrix is ${r + 2 \choose 2} - 2$. \end{theorem}